enocera/Nuclear_Corrections/README.md

   contains selected papers useful for this project
 - LHAPDF_Production

-  contains the code to generate appropriate LHAPDF grids fro the DSSZ and EPPS nucler PDF sets
+  contains the code to generate appropriate LHAPDF grids for the DSSZ and EPPS nuclear PDF sets
 - MonteCarlo

   contains the code and the runcard to generate the Monte Carlo sets for each